Skip to content

 2. Reset main Back to Its Previous State

-Use hug h back to undo the commit but keep the changes staged.
+Use hug h back (HEAD Back) to undo the commit but keep the changes staged.

 shell